c6o/docs/content/provisioners/firstapp.md

 ## General

-There are some general principles to follow when cereating new applications for CodeZero to provide a great user experience.
+There are some general principles to follow when creating new applications for CodeZero to provide a great user experience.

 * Applications should simple to set up and use.
 Provisioners should hide the complexity of application installation, removal and configuration.
 Documentation should avoid the use of jargon where possible.